Twitter Chats are great for both the beginner and the advanced Tweeter (is that a real dictionary word yet?).

 Twitter Chat Calendar

-I’ve started a calendar that lists the hashtags to follow and the time for some of the chats I like below.
-You can add this calendar to your own google calendar by clicking on the + button at the bottom right-hand side of the calendar below.
+I started a calendar that lists the hashtags to follow and the time for some of the chats I like below, but I found this terrific calendar put together by PokeyLuWho, aka Danielle Mamagona, Add this to your own Google calendar to your own by clicking on the + button at the bottom right-hand side of the calendar below.

 Do you have a favorite Twitter Chat that you think should be added to the calendar?
 Let me know by commenting below.